Glenn C. Colton

 - Companies and executives in FCPA investigations;

-- Executives of public companies in revenue recognition fraud investigations;
+- Executives of public companies in a variety of accounting-related investigations including revenue recognition fraud investigations;

 - High ranking officers of banks, investment banks and other financial institutions;